 Coronaviruses (CoV) are a large family of RNA viruses that cause illnesses ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 The new strain of coronavirus was identified in December 2019 in Wuhan city, Hubei province of China, and has been named by the International Committee on Taxonomy of Viruses (ICTV) as Severe Acute Respiratory Syndrome Corona Virus-2 (SARS-CoV-2).
 The ICTV have determined that SARS-CoV-2 is the same species as SARS-CoV but a different strain.
 The World Health Organization (WHO) has named the disease associated with SARS-CoV-2 infections as Corona "COVID-19".
-Since the emergence of the 2019 novel coronavirus (2019- nCoV) infection in Wuhan, China, in December 2019, it has rapidly spread across China and more than 162 other countries.
-According to the WHO, as at the first of May, 2020, there have been more than 5 million confirmed cases of COVID-19 worldwide.
+Since the emergence of the 2019 novel coronavirus (2019- nCoV) infection in Wuhan, China, in December 2019, it has rapidly spread across China and more than 200 other countries.
 Most of the cases involved in the first cluster in December 2019 were linked to the large Wuhan Seafood Market.
 (The daily status report of confirmed case is available in this link: http://covid19.cdc.gov.sa).

 The original source(s) of SARS-CoV-2 transmission remain unidentified.
 However, available genetic and epidemiological data suggests that SARS-CoV-2 is a zoonotic pathogen with possible spillover directly from wildlife or via intermediate animal hosts or their products.
-Sustained human to human transmission has been confirmed in China where numerous healthcare workers have been infected in clinical settings with overt clinical illness and fatalities.
+Sustained human-to-human transmission has been confirmed in China where numerous healthcare workers have been infected in clinical settings with overt clinical illness and fatalities.
 Most cases have been associated with fever and respiratory symptoms (coughing and shortness of breath), while other cases are mild or subclinical cases.
-However, there is not much information about SARS-CoV-2 to draw definitive conclusions about transmission mode, clinical presentation or the extent to which it has spread.
-Investigations are currently in progress.